 Who is the most famous prisoner at Sing Sing Correctional Facility?
 Serial killer Albert Fish tops our list.
 Also known as the Gray Man or the Werewolf of Wysteria, Fish was a child rapist and cannibal.
 He was suspected of at least five murders.
 Fish was executed by electric chair at Sing Sing in January, 1936.

-Hamilton Howard "Albert" Fish was an American serial killer.
+Hamilton Howard "Albert" Fish was an American.
 He was also known as the Gray Man, the Werewolf of Wysteria, the Brooklyn Vampire, the Moon Maniac, and The Boogey Man.
-A child rapist and cannibal, he boasted that he "had children in every state", and at one time stated the number was ...more
+He boasted that he "had children in every state", and at one time stated the number was about 100. ...more on Wikipedia

 Birthplace: Washington, D.C., United States of America